brunella10/learning-journal-201/LJ-code201-day17.md

  - Started algorithm.
 We did not finish the algorithm.
 	 - Even when I found a couple of possible solutions.
 It was not viable to be applied to our project.
 As its was using API's and jQuery.
+ - I found something that might be useful but at the end did not made it through it.
  - Finished the Pseudo Code.
 We did finish pseudo code
  - Define the image positioning.
 Zack finished this.
 	 - After that we found that we need to make the empty tile a fixed position in our puzzle.
 So, I came with the idea to drop it off from the array function and it work!.